 I’m a Research Associate working on the Templeton World Charity Foundation grant “Intelligence and Agency on Multiple Scales” (AIMS) with the McGivern Lab at the University of Wollongong, Australia.
-I’ve lived in Australia for four years, and am originally from California.
+I’ve lived in Australia for five years, and am originally from California.
 My pronouns are she/her.

 I’m currently pursuing several projects on agency, minimal cognition, and interscale dynamics.
 I am a co-founder/organizer of the Minimal Cognition Project at the University of Wollongong.
 I have also been involved with the Active Materials Project at Georgetown University.
 You can find information on all of these projects at our lab website: https://www.uowblogs.com/mcgivernlab/